On this page:

 (make-list 3 1)

-In conclusion, the function names of LISP take more responsibilities to annotate diverse operations than modern PLs.
-The more informations that function names shown to us, the better we can distinguish them and understand the purpose and usage of them.
+In conclusion, the function names of LISP take more responsibilities to annotate various operations than modern PLs.
+The more informations that function names convey to us, the better we can distinguish them and understand the purpose and usage of them.

-Compare to English,the writing is based on the pronounciation of speaking, Chinese contrarily emphasize its writing more than speaking, which has actually developed a way to write related objects and concepts, we call it LiuShu(六书).
+Compare to English, of which the writing is based on the pronounciation of speaking, Chinese contrarily emphasize its writing more than speaking, which has actually developed a way to write related objects and concepts, we call it LiuShu(六书).

 Ming code